Once upon a time

 A Vend billboard concept from 2010 - with the benefit of hindsight it’s probably best this never saw the light of day, other than on social media

 Timely had to work harder for coverage and attention.
-One of the unique things about the business was the team was distributed and fully-remote.
+One of the unique things about the business was the team was distributed and fully remote.
 In a lot of the early media coverage and commentary that was the hook.
-We took what we could get and made the most of it.
+We took what we could get.

-However, before all of that, I discovered the hard way that there was nothing inherently viral about Flathunt.
-I wasn’t blessed with a lucrative distribution channel.
-And in early 2000 Google AdWords hadn’t even been invented yet.
-I quickly realised that growing the business was going to require constant work and constant expense.
+Before all of that, I discovered nothing about Flathunt was inherently viral.
+Nor was I blessed with a lucrative distribution channel.
+And in early 2000 Google AdWords hadn’t even been invented.
+I quickly realised that growing the business was going to require constant work and significant expense.

 Trade Me homepage, as it was in 2000 when I started working on it